Register for a Beginner Class if you scored between 0-20 on the online assessment.

 Spanish Beginner 1

-At the end of the course the student should be able to identify himself/herself and others (origin, occupation, physical and personality features, and age).
+At the end of the course the student should be able to identify himself/herself and others (origin, occupation, physical features and personality characteristics).
 Express emotions, state of mind and possession.
-Talk about daily activities using regular -ar, -er, and -ir ending verbs.
-Describe locations of people and things and express obligation.
-Assumes no prior exposure to Spanish.
+Talk about daily activities using regular -ar ending verbs.
+Describe locations of people and things and counting.
+Assumes student has no prior exposure to Spanish.